thunderclient/thunder-client-support/README.md

 > Subscription Required to use this feature

-This feature is useful to share requests with your team by saving data in a git project.
+This feature is useful to share requests with your team by saving data in a git project or custom location.

 Integration with Git is supported by [VS Code settings](#settings) below.